 |A combination of black and white, gray is a non-spectral color.
 In their purest forms, gray color diamonds come quite close to colorless stones.|

-Among colored diamonds, gray diamonds are relatively unknown.
-This may be due to their extreme rarity.
-Far more rare than yellow and brown diamonds, gray diamonds are in the lower range of fancy colored diamonds prices ... their pricing is so attractive that they can be considered an alternative to white colorless diamonds based on price.
+Among colored diamonds, gray diamonds are relatively unknown due to their extreme rarity.
+Far more rare than yellow and brown diamonds, gray diamonds are in the lower range of fancy colored diamonds prices ... it is so attractive that they can be considered an alternative to white colorless diamonds.

 |Most gray colored diamonds get their color due to a high concentration of hydrogen, and rarely boron like blue diamonds.|